internetarchive/fatcat/rust/README.md

 - `fatcat-export`: high-speed JSON export tool, which talks directly to the database (instead of going through the API).

-The `fatcat-api-spec` crate is generated from the openapi/swagger spec and contains Rust models, response types, and endpoint definitions (but not implementations).
+The `fatcat-openapi` crate is generated from the openapi/swagger spec and contains Rust models, response types, and endpoint definitions (but not implementations).